 The major research programs led by these faculty include:

 Focuses on the science of place and space and links the social and natural sciences together, studying the relationships between human activity and natural systems.

 Concentrates studies in processes of urban planning and decision making with a combination of sustainable design, law, and policy.

 Apply through the WWU Graduate School.
-Information on this program is here.
+Information on the Urban Planning program.

 Emphasizes coursework in energy system transitions, stakeholder engagement, advanced energy policy, and environmental politics/policy.

 Students who graduate from the ENVS Graduate Program will be able to: